Coherus BioSciences Inc. (CHRS) Reveals an Earnings Mystery

-Coherus BioSciences Inc. (NASDAQ:CHRS) went up by 4.35% from its latest closing price compared to the recent 1-year high of $23.03.
-The company’s stock price has collected 0.56% of gains in the last five trading sessions.
+Coherus BioSciences Inc. (NASDAQ:CHRS) went down by -1.45% from its latest closing price compared to the recent 1-year high of $23.03.
+The company’s stock price has collected -2.48% of loss in the last five trading sessions.
 Press Release reported on 01/07/21 that Coherus BioSciences Appoints Alan Mendelson and Mark Stolper to Board of Directors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.